By Elyn Buscani, Account Manager

 - Set aside time to unplug and reduce stress

 We’re all bombarded by noise, so it was a gift to take a day to brainstorm as a group and listen to each other away from distractions.
-There are many studies that confirm information overload will serious dating sites in european and lead to anxiety and feeling overwhelmed.
+There are many studies that confirm information overload will deplete and demoralize you and lead to anxiety and feeling overwhelmed.

 Find a chunk of time, whether it’s a day or an afternoon, and purposefully devote it to long-term planning.
 Give your team permission to turn on out-of-office replies so they can focus and join in.

 - Use a “parking lot” to avoid the rabbit holes